 Thames Walk (situated between Marks & Spencer and House of Fraser) showcases stores that appeal to a fashionable urban audience.

 The Plaza (access from Thames Walk) boasts Showcase Cinema, Gravity Trampoline Park and a wide selection of bars and restaurants that help make the perfect end to a day out at Bluewater.

-Bluewater is managed by Landsec who own 30%, the largest commercial property company in the UK.
+Bluewater is managed by Landsec, the largest commercial property company in the UK, who owns 30%.

 For more information please visit the Landsec website.